Minotaur Eyes

 Until one morning in the merry month of May

-In that optimistic season of sunbeams and bird songs
+In that optimistic spring of sunbeams and bird songs

 (Oh, Sol Invictus!
 I sing your song after a winter so long!)